polm/ja-tokenizer-benchmark/README.md

 originally created to make sure that [fugashi](https://github.com/polm/fugashi) wasn't slower than [mecab-python3](https://github.com/samurait/mecab-python3).

-The benchmark task is to get a word count from the [Aozora Bunko edition of "I am a Cat"](https://www.aozora.gr.jp/cards/000148/files/789_14547.html) using a Counter object.
+The benchmark task is to get a per-word word count from the [Aozora Bunko edition of "I am a Cat"](https://www.aozora.gr.jp/cards/000148/files/789_14547.html), stored in the `wagahai.txt` file, using a Counter object.

 I suggest using [hyperfine](https://github.com/sharkdp/hyperfine) for benchmarking, though anything that can run the scripts is adequate.